acheng1757/MacroEnergy-Abbie.jl/docs/src/Manual/assets/blastfurnacebasicoxygenfurnace.md

 Users can refer to the [Adding Asset Constraints to a System](@ref) section of the User Guide for a list of all the constraints that can be applied to the different components of a BfBof asset.

 #### Default constraints
-To simplify the input file and the asset configuration, the following constraints are applied to the BfBof asset by default:
+To simplify the input file and the asset configuration, the following constraints are applied to the BlastFurnaceBasicOxygenFurnace asset by default:

 - [Balance constraint](@ref "balance_constraint_ref") (applied to the transformation component)
 - [Capacity constraint](@ref "capacity_constraint_ref") (applied to the output crude steel edge)